All Episodes

 Great to have you here.

-Unlike our Democrat idiot friends.
+unlike our Democrat idiot friends.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

-Yesterday, 800-282-2882, if you want to be on the program.
+Yesterday, 800-282-2882 if you want to be on the program.

-And remember, open line Friday, there are scant restrictions.
+And remember, Open Line Friday, there are scant restrictions.

-Very few restrictions on what you can talk about, not like there are Monday through Thursday.
+Very few restrictions on what you can talk about.

 That's the brilliance of how we put this together.

-But Friday, it calls can be all over the ballpark and not seem to make sense whatsoever because whatever people want to talk about is fair game.
+But Friday, calls can be all over the ballpark and not seem to make sense whatsoever because whatever people want to talk about is fair game.

-Sticking, sticking with the Democrat side of things here for just a little longer.
+Sticking with the Democrat side of things here for just a little longer.

 And I want to back up some of what I have said so far with some sound bites in this thing last night.